robotframework/SeleniumLibrary/test/README.rst

 Unit and Acceptance Tests
 -------------------------

-The test directory contains everything needed to run Selenium2Library tests with Robot Framework.
+The test directory contains everything needed to run SeleniumLibrary tests with Robot Framework.
 This includes:

 - Unit tests under `unit` directory.